I've made assorted videos over the years. Most of them are available in my YouTube channel. The rest are in the Triumph channel.

 Article: Nvidia Jetson TX2 Xmas Demo 2017

-From the games department: I play the game Age of Conan.
+Test of NVidia ShadowPlay in 2560x1440.
+Recording from the game Age of Conan.
 This is what happens when you screw up badly.
-Everybody gets frozen and it's game over:
+Everybody gets frozen and it's game over.

 Julia fractals.
 Depth 2048, rendered in 4K and downscaled.
 Not real-time at all.